madebywild/wild-next/README.md

 ## Environments

-As you will probably work off a `local`, a `staging` and a `production` environment, you can make use of the `env.config.js` file which reads the currently set `NODE_ENV` and replaces constants during compilation with the respective values.
-The keys of the environment object are then usable as if there was a global variable with that name.
+As you will probably work off a `local`, a `staging` and a `production` environment, you can make use of the `env.config.js` file.
+It exports one object with the respective properties you define depending on your current environment.
+Simply import it in your scripts, we made sure the environment is properly read both on the server and the client.

+**Do not put sensitive information like access data here, this file might be bundled to the client!** If you want to store access data for eg. database access, you will always only need it on the server, so you should either read it from environment variables or store it in a not-checked-into-git-file that you require in node and note its existence in your project readme.

-This way you can easily build against different environments and eg. insert a different _Google Analytics snippet_ to staging than production.
+This way you can easily build against different environments and eg. insert a different _API Url_ or _Google Analytics snippet_ to staging than production.

 Make sure you fill out all fields you use for all environments you use, there is **no checking from the boilerplate if you do so** to keep things simple and flexible.